Parenting time (formerly access)

 There are family law information centres in most of the courthouses.
 A lawyer who can give you advice is known as family advice counsel.
 They can:

 Give you general information about how to choose a lawyer and how best to use the help of a lawyer

 Give you up to 20 minutes of advice and information about the court process and on family matters

 If you qualify for a lawyer to represent you in court

-We may cover the cost of a lawyer to help with your access case if:
+We may cover the cost of a lawyer to help with your parenting time/contact case if: